-About the writer: Scott & Paula Merrow are a husband and wife screenwriting team.
+About the Reviewers: Scott & Paula Merrow are a husband and wife screenwriting team.
 Since 2006, they’ve written over 50 short screenplays, several of which have been produced.
 They tend toward family-friendly scripts, but they’ve written a little bit of everything: horror, fantasy, sci-fi, comedy,… the whole nine yards.

 READ THE SCRIPT HERE – AND DON’T FORGET TO COMMENT!!